 2) Participate discussions online.
 Keep the information from class fresh and try to apply concepts and theories to your lives.

-3) Persevere and be patient with the course materials and the ETUDES-NG web management system.
+3) Persevere and be patient with the course materials.
 The class is about you and how you learn!
 I will try my best to adapt my teaching to your learning styles, but it requires your inputs.
 The students who finished the course appreciate the method.
 They will be happy to talk to you about the course.

 4) Volunteer in the community and get involved—for some classes, students can earn up to one whole grade improvement for the course.
-We’ll discuss other ways of improving your grades in the ASSIGNMENTS AREA.
+Contact me to discuss other ways of improving your grade.

 Good Luck,